 The e-mail framed me as someone who is out to shame women who work in prostitution.
 Whereas if you look at the criteria I set, it is quite clear that that is not my intention at all – and those correlations – financial strife, exploitation, rape culture – all clearly exist, no matter what one’s perspective is on prostitution as an industry.
 And those correlations are certainly not of my making, nor can I be said to be exacerbating any of them in any way.
 It was Massive‘s cover that took gross advantage of women.

-In any case, the Zinefest dissociated itself from my shop.
-That’s a bit sad, but their prerogative, and no skin off my nose.
-In the end that was less work and giveaways for me to worry about; I’m sure the Zinefest has all the resources it needs without my shop’s support.
+In any case, the Zinefest dissociated itself from the shop.
+That’s a bit pathetic, but their prerogative, and no skin off my nose.
+In the end that was less work and giveaways for me to worry about; I’m sure the Zinefest has all the resources it needs without the support I’d provided.
 So, that was the end of that – until they raised it again as a reason to exclude me personally from the Zinefest.

 They provided a second reason to exclude me, too.